Texas Tech police officer killed, suspect in custody

-LUBBOCK, Texas (AP) — Police apprehended a 19-year-old student accused of fatally shooting a Texas Tech University police officer at the campus police station Monday night.
+LUBBOCK, Texas (AP) — Authorities apprehended a 19-year-old student accused of fatally shooting a Texas Tech University police officer at the campus police station.

-University officials issued an alert saying the suspect was taken into custody and that the campus lockdown order had been lifted.
+University officials issued an alert saying the suspect was taken into custody Monday night and that the campus lockdown order had been lifted.

 In an earlier statement, the university identified the suspect as Hollis Daniels.